OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P16：nbgrader   A Tool for Creating and Grading Assignments in the Jupyter Notebook - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P16：nbgrader   A Tool for Creating and Grading Assignments in the Jupyter Notebook - 哒哒哒儿尔 - BV1Cs411A76Y
+# P16：nbgrader   A Tool for Creating and Grading Assignments in the Jupyter Notebook - 哒哒哒儿尔 - BV1Cs411A76Y

  [APPLAUSE]， All right， thanks everyone for coming。